Workforce, training and education

 Longlisting will be based on the information in your application meeting the Person Specification requirements.

-Shortlisting Panels will comprise of suitably qualified and experienced medical staff (i.e. consultants with relevant specialty experience).
+Shortlisting Panels, where used, will comprise of suitably qualified and experienced medical staff (i.e. consultants with relevant specialty experience).
 All panel members will have undergone equal opportunities for recruitment and selection training within the previous 3 years.

 Is there a capping arrangement in place?